hydro-informatics/hydro-informatics.github.io/_sources/numerics/pre-slf-tm.md

 (bk-create-slf)=
 ### Create SELAFIN Object

-With the open *dem.xyz* and the imported (or opened) mesh, all ingredients required by a Blue Kenue SELAFIN object are available.
+With the open *dem.xyz* and the imported (or opened) mesh, all ingredients required by a BlueKenue<sup>TM</sup> SELAFIN object are available.
 Now, create a new SELAFIN object:

 * Go to **File** > **New** > **SELAFIN Object...**